sirigithub/gcp-cloud-sec-notes/README.md

 * provide complete cover of administrative activity
 * capture reads and writes to managed data store
 * export logs for long term storage

+When you create a GKE cluster, Cloud Logging is enabled by default.
+Both Google Cloud and the Kubernetes ecosystem provide a range of tools for forensic investigations and audit.
+Cloud Logging, Docker-explorer, and Kubectl Sysdig Capture plus Sysdig Inspect provide forensic mechanisms.
+Use Docker-explorer for offline containers, and use Kubectl Sysdig Capture to trigger system events.
+Cloud Logging stores Firewall rules but not data access rules by default